barecode/Boost-Spring-Boot/Deploy-to-Liberty.md

 Now browse to `http://localhost:9080/` to see Spring Petclinic.

-When done, stop the server.
+When you done exploring Petclinic, stop the server.

 Run `./mvnw boost:stop`